ophusgroup/landing/research.md

 However, we now have direct electron detectors which can operate at speeds up to 120,000 frames / second.
 These detectors allow us to record a full 2D image of the diffracted electron beam over a 2D grid of probe positions, generated a 4D dataset.
 We therefore coined the term four-dimensional scanning transmission electron microscopy (4DSTEM) to describe this family of experiments.

-Our group has developed many kinds of 4DSTEM experiments, including nanobeam orientation and phase mapping, inversion of multiple scattering with physics and machine learning approaches, ptychographic imaging and atomic electron tomography, and many others.
+Our group has developed many kinds of 4DSTEM experiments, including nanobeam orientation and phase mapping, inversion of multiple scattering with physics and machine learning approaches, ptychographic imaging, ptychographic atomic electron tomography, and many others.

 - [(2019) Review on 4DSTEM](doi.org/10.1017/S1431927619000497)
 - [(2021) 4DSTEM of beam-sensitive Materials](https://doi.org/10.1021/acs.accounts.1c00073)